bitfocus/companion-module-yamaha-rcp/HELP.md

 v1.1.4  Enhancements

-        Enhancement:    Polling for Feedback
+        Polling for Feedback
-        Enhancement:    More TF5 commands
+        More TF5 commands

 v1.2.1  Re-Write